jweissman/orsino/playtesting.md

 ## Bugs
 - [ ] Bombs should not be heal-able (maybe there is some 'repair/mending' skill for inanimate objects though)
 - [ ] Weird interaction with absorption (temp Hp) and trap descriptions [it was saying the _trap_ absorbed damage?]
-- [ ] Seems fixed but really make sure we're handling gold transition between town hub/dungeon correctly

 ## Features
-- [ ] All mage schools should have enough low-level spells to pick from
 - [ ] Flight should make you actually _untargetable_ by melee
 - [ ] Show current gold before purchasing potions
 - [ ] Remind players to rest if they're not at full health going into boss battle
 - [ ] Unify search/examine (should both have chance to find potions/loot and both grant XP on success)
-- [ ] Bring back status displays on the per turn overview... (we currently have per-round overview)
+- [ ] All mage schools should have enough low-level spells to pick from

 ## Ideas
 - [ ] Rest could reset status effects? (would be nice to do this _before_ persisting PCs?)